LakshyaMalhotra/deep-learning-specialization/course-3/week1/Case study 1.md

 - No, because there is insufficient information to tell.

-(_We don't know the human level performance, so we can't say anything about the avoidable bias._)
+(_We don't know the human level performance, so we can't say anything about the avoidable bias.
+Avoidable Bias_ is the difference between human error (Bayes error) and training error.)

 __8. You ask a few people to label the dataset so as to find out what is human-level performance.
 You find the following levels of accuracy:__